arshad-yaseen/pictocode/CONTRIBUTING.md

 If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-## Requests for new components

-If you have a request for a new feature, please open a discussion on GitHub.
-We'll be happy to help you out.

 ## Remember
 - All contributions are under the same license as the project.